Saurabh-html/Intel-Project-Integrated-common-services-to-common-people-/README.md

 3. Application verifies the login credentials.
 4. Upon successful login, the user is redirected to the homepage.
 5. The homepage displays school details and other information.
-6. User navigates through the navigation bar to different sections:
+**6. User navigates through the navigation bar to different sections:**

    Tuition Centre Detail

    Online Resources Detail

    Online Mentor Detail

    Profile Page

    Logout Option

 **7. Each section provides specific functionalities:**

-    **Tuition Centre Detail:** View and apply for tuition services.
+    Tuition Centre Detail: View and apply for tuition services.

-    **Online Resources Detail:** Access educational resources.
+    Online Resources Detail: Access educational resources.

-     ** Online Mentor Detail:** Browse and contact online mentors.
+    Online Mentor Detail: Browse and contact online mentors.

-     ** Profile Page:** View and update user profile.
+    Profile Page: View and update user profile.

-    **Logout Option:** End session and redirect to the login page.
+    Logout Option: End session and redirect to the login page.

-13. User interacts with various features as needed.
+8. User interacts with various features as needed.
-14. Application processes user requests and updates data in the database.
+9. Application processes user requests and updates data in the database.
-15. User logs out when done, securing the session and data.
+10. User logs out when done, securing the session and data.
 Feel free to adjust the points according to the specific details of your e-learning application.